 Expeditions to the South Sudan in 1959, and to Zaire in 1987 and 1988, increased the number of native dogs in the gene pool.
 Since then, there have been numbers of dogs imported into the USA from Benin and Haut Zaire, and introduced into breeding programs.
 The breed was introduced to Australia in 1948 and was ﬁrmly established during the 1960s.

 The curiosity of the Basenji is insatiable.
-It loves running oﬀ with some forbidden object to hide it, or simply for the fun of being chased.
+They love running oﬀ with some forbidden object to hide it, or simply for the fun of being chased.
 More often than not, the breed will make you laugh.
-While the Basenji does not bark, it does make a full range of other dog noises, and its alert nature serves it well as a watchdog.
+While the Basenji does not bark, they do make a full range of other dog noises, as well as their unique baroos and yodels, and their alert nature serves them well as watchdogs.

 The Basenji has a wrinkled forehead, pricked ears, white chest, white tipped curly tail and white feet.
 It is small and gazelle-like, stands at about 40 to 43cm at the shoulder, weighs 9.5 to 11kg, and gives the impression of trim elegance.

 The four colours of the breed are red and white, black and white, tricolour, and brindle and white.

 The Basenji is alert, smart, proud, loving, and independent – all at the same time.
 It can also be aloof with strangers.
 The breed does not like water and bath time can be an exercise in patience.

 Its favourite place to sleep is in bed with its owners, however, since the Basenji has no body odour and cleans itself like a cat, it can be classed as a good ‘hot-water bottle’ in winter.